Joshua Della Vedova

 From Paper 2: 6,032 of 450,048 wallets flagged at p < 0.01; flag rate is 2.79% in vote-category markets, 1.20% in stochastic markets.

-Joshua Della Vedova, Assistant Professor of Finance, University of San Diego.
+Joshua Della Vedova, Associate Professor of Finance, University of San Diego.
 Source: Della Vedova (2026), 'Detecting Informed Trading in Prediction Markets: An Orthogonality Test,' SSRN abstract 6567238.

 Human traders and probability weighting